Contributing Writer

 Warmth

 Warmth is crucial to a winter jacket, depending on where you live and where you intend to be.
-Most everyone needs at least one winter jacket.
+Almost everyone needs at least one winter jacket.
 Our environments constantly change from living on the coast to high atop the Rocky Mountains or anywhere in between.
 We are lucky to have different types of weather and must stay warm to enjoy it.

 Winter jackets have many different insulation types, so it’s important to consider where and how you’ll use them.
-Thicker jackets tend to be warmer but less packable, so think what’s the most important to you.
+Thicker jackets tend to be warmer but less packable, so think about what’s most important to you.
 Do you want something filled with the highest level of fill-power down?
 Or seek something more sustainable or synthetic?

 Down wins on warmth-to-weight ratio, feeling light, and keeping you toasty.
 However, moisture can make feathers saggy and dense without a sound barrier between the elements.
 Synthetic, on the other hand, can be an all-weather warrior.
 It won’t match down’s weight savings, but it tackles rain and sweat with aplomb, keeping you warm even when damp.
 Synthetic insulation can be cheaper and, therefore, geared towards budget-conscious buyers.
 Winter jackets can come with it all, so looking at your winter jacket’s ingredients is vital.

 TNF’s Triple C Parka is an ultra-warm and long option for those seeking full coverage down protection.
 The warmth of this jacket, however, is likely overkill for more temperate climates.
-A suitable option for locations that don’t see a ton of snowfall, but still are cold throughout the winter season is Cotopaxi’s Fuego Down Parka or Hoody Jacket.
+A suitable option for locations that don’t see a ton of snowfall, but still are cold throughout the winter season, is Cotopaxi’s Fuego Down Parka or Hoody Jacket.
 These down options provide warmth without the weight.

 The North Face Arctic Parka